Frequently Asked Questions

 Finally, we think the government needs to work better—with more public and private sector capacity and more attention to outcomes over processes.
 We can’t stop needed changes just because a few vocal, empowered New Yorkers oppose it; neither can we solve all problems through additional funding without thinking about whether those dollars actually result in a better life for New Yorkers.

-How did you determine your ranking recommendations?
+How do you determine your recommendations?

 How do I get further involved in making the city better?